 If you've been doing OO programming for a while, you've surely run into the seemingly endless essays on testability.
-This debate focuses on how to write code to make it more amenable to automated testing.
+This issue they debate is how to write code to make it more amenable to automated testing.
 It's a vein that is particularly intriguing to exponents of test-driven development (TDD), who argue that if you write tests first, as in the orthodox approach to TDD, your code will be inherently testable.

 In real life, however, this is not always how it happens.
 TDD developers frequently shift to the standard code-before-tests approach when hacking away at a complex problem or one in which testability is not easily attained.
 They then write tests after the fact to exercise the cod; then modify the code to increase code coverage.
 There are good reasons why code can be hard to test, even for the most disciplined developers.
 A simple example is testing private methods; a more complex one is handling singletons.
 These are issues at the unit testing level.
 At higher levels, such as UAT, a host of tools help provide testability.
 Those products, however, tend to focus principally on the GUI aspect (and startlingly few of those handle GUIs on mobile devices).
 In other areas, such as document creation, there is no software that provides automated UAT-level validation because parsing and recreating the content of a report or output document is often an insuperable task.